einbahnstrasse/MHL-Physical-Modeling/story-curves.md

 * Recall from our lessons how we generated bach lists of `onsets`, `cents`, `durations`, and `velocities`.
 * Map your data to pitches and rhythms in some way, however you like, and send it to `bach.roll`.
 * Play your sequence using `bach.ezmidiplay`.
 Make changes and adjust your algorithm to "personalize" it and obtain something you like!

+_Be prepared to share your bach sequence and patch in class in Week 7!_